yilinwei/ensime.github.io/editors/sublime/troubleshooting.md

 - `rm -rf ~/.ivy2/local/org.ensime`

-## Checking Java and SBT Visiblity
+## Checking Java and SBT Visibility

 Unsure whether Sublime Text can see Java and SBT on your system application path?
 Try pasting the following commands one at a time into the Sublime Text console (*View menu / Show Console*).